Annual Financial To-Do List

 Provided by Peter Livingston

 Can you contribute more to your retirement plans this year?
-In 2021, the contribution limit for a Roth or traditional individual retirement account (IRA) is expected to remain at $6,000 ($7,000 for those making “catch-up” contributions).
-Your modified adjusted gross income (MAGI) may affect how much you can put into a Roth IRA.
-With a traditional IRA, you can contribute if you (or your spouse if filing jointly) have taxable compensation, but income limits are one factor in determining whether the contribution is tax-deductible.1
+In 2020, the contribution limit for a Roth or traditional individual retirement account (IRA) remains at $6,000 ($7,000, for those making “catch-up” contributions).
+Your modified adjusted gross income (MAGI) may affect how much you can put into a Roth IRA: singles and heads of household with MAGI above $139,000 and joint filers with MAGI above $206,000 cannot make 2020 Roth contributions.1

-Remember, withdrawals from traditional IRAs are taxed as ordinary income, and if taken before age 59½, may be subject to a 10% federal income tax penalty starting again in 2021.
-Roth IRA distributions must meet a five-year holding requirement and occur after age 59½ to qualify for tax-exempt and penalty-free withdrawal.
-Tax-free and penalty-free withdrawals from Roth IRAs can also be taken under certain other circumstances, such as a result of the owner’s death.2
+Before making any changes, remember that withdrawals from traditional IRAs are taxed as ordinary income, and if taken before age 59½, may be subject to a 10% federal income tax penalty.
+To qualify for the tax-free and penalty-free withdrawal of earnings, Roth IRA distributions must meet a five-year holding requirement and occur after age 59½.2

 Make a charitable gift.
-You can claim the deduction on your tax return, provided you follow the Internal Review Service (I.R.S.) guidelines and itemize your deductions with Schedule A. The paper trail is important here.
-If you give cash, you should consider documenting it.
-Some contributions can be demonstrated by a bank record, payroll deduction record, credit card statement, or written communication from the charity with the date and amount.
-Incidentally, the I.R.S. does not equate a pledge with a donation.
-If you pledge $2,000 to a charity this year but only end up gifting $500, you can only deduct $500.3
+You can claim the deduction on your tax return, provided you itemize your deductions with Schedule A. The paper trail is important here.
+If you give cash, you need to document it.
+Even small contributions need to be demonstrated by a bank record, payroll deduction record, credit card statement, or written communication from the charity with the date and amount.
+Incidentally, the Internal Revenue Service (I.R.S.) does not equate a pledge with a donation.
+If you pledge $2,000 to a charity this year, but only end up gifting $500, you can only deduct $500.3

 These are hypothetical examples and are not a replacement for real-life advice.
-Make certain to consult your tax, legal, or accounting professional before modifying your record-keeping approach or your strategy for making charitable gifts.
+Make certain to consult your tax, legal, or accounting professional before modifying your strategy.

 Review your withholding status.
 Should it be adjusted due to any of the following factors?